-New Views is the National Theatre’s annual playwriting programme for 14 - 19 year olds.
+New Views is the National Theatre’s annual playwriting programme for 14 to 19-year-olds.

 Every year, hundreds of students from across the UK learn about playwriting from some of the finest writers in the industry and write their own 30-minute plays.
 One play will then be selected to be produced at the NT with a professional cast and crew, alongside rehearsed readings of the shortlisted plays.